 Aoife Fleming – Sports Therapy Opens Opportunities in Hydrotherapy

-Aoife Fleming is a current student on Portobello Institute’s BSc (Hons) Sports Therapy degree.
+Aoife Fleming is a graduate of Portobello Institute’s BSc (Hons) Sports Therapy degree.
 She is pursuing a career in hydrotherapy, through which she can help disadvantaged children.

 The name of the child in this article has been changed to protect their privacy.

 Aoife Fleming had been a swimming teacher for a year when she met four-year-old Ger Byrne.